TeX-Live/tlcockpit/README.md

 Requirements
 ------------
-You need at least `tlmgr` from after 2017-11-23, in TeX Live language at least version 45888  or `texlive.infra`.

-Currently TLCockpit is shipped with two jars, one for JDK8 and one for JDK11+.
+Currently TLCockpit is shipped with two jars, one for JDK8 and one for JDK9+.
 The JDK8 version does *not* contain the JavaFX as it is normally shipped together with the JDK.
-The JDK11 version contains JavaFX modules and thus should work without the need for additional installations.
+The JDK9+ version contains JavaFX modules and thus should work without the need for additional installations.

 The default for TLCockpit shell wrapper (used on Unix and Mac) is to check for the